kubevirt/user-guide/workloads/virtual-machines/vmctl.md

 Vmctl is designed to address this delta by managing VirtualMachines from within a Pod.
-Vmctl will take an upstream VirtualMachine to act as a prototype and derive/spawn a new VirtualMachine based on it.
-This approach allows an arbitrary number of VirtualMachines that are nearly identical to be spawned using Kubernetes-native constructs.
-Each VirtualMachine is an exact copy of the prototype VM with the following differences:
+Vmctl will take an upstream VirtualMachine to act as a prototype and derive and spawn a new VirtualMachine based on it.
+This derived VM will be running alongside the vmctl pod.
+Thus for every vmctl pod in the cluster, there should be a VM running alongside of it.
+To be clear, vmctl is not a VM instead it is controlling a VM close by.
+The derived VM will be similar to the prototype, but a few fields will be modified:

 * Name
 * NodeSelector